-As any student of the Insurance business knows, the best time to be writing hurricane insurance is the next year or two after a there has been a lot damage from hurricanes.
-It is one of the profound ironies of life that the cost of insurance always goes up after the hurricane hits and the damage has been done.
-It should come as no surprise then that Berkshire Hathaway has jumped with both feet into the market for insuring Wall Street and other financial institutions against financial hurricanes.
+As any student of the Insurance business knows, the best time to be writing hurricane insurance is the next year or two after a there has been a lot of damage from hurricanes.
+It is one of the profound ironies of life that the cost of insurance always goes up after the hurricane hits, and the damage has been done.
+It should come as no surprise then that Berkshire Hathaway has jumped with both feet into the market for Financial Insurance for Wall Street and other financial institutions against financial hurricanes.
 The financial insurance Berkshire Hathaway is currently selling is of two basic types, credit default swaps and long term equity put options on major stock indexes.

-The puts are essentially financial insurance contacts that will pay only if the stock averages are lower when the contact matures than they were when the contract was written.
-Since these contacts are for 15 and twenty years and can only be exercised on last day of the contract it is very unlikely that Berkshire Hathaway will lose money.
-Also, this is Buffett’s favorite kind of insurance because it comes with a long tail, which means that Berkshire Hathaway gets to keep the upfront premium money (currently $4.5 billion) for a long time. $4.5 billion invested at 8% for 20 years becomes $21 billion.
+The puts are essentially financial insurance contacts that will pay only if the stock averages are lower when the contract matures than they were when the contract was written.
+Since these contacts are for 15 and twenty years and can only be exercised on the last day of the contract, it is doubtful that Berkshire Hathaway will lose money.
+Also, this is Buffett’s favorite kind of financial insurance because it comes with a long tail, which means that Berkshire Hathaway gets to keep the upfront premium money (currently $4.5 billion) for a long time. $4.5 billion invested at 8% for 20 years becomes $21 billion.

 To date Berkshire Hathaway has received $3.2 billion in premiums or about 60% of their exposure.
 A Wall Street journal article on May 3rd, pointed out even if all the companies covered by the swaps Berkshire Hathaway has written eventually go broke; the typical recovery on debt in bankruptcy is about 40% so this is a very low risk venture for Berkshire Hathaway.
 Anything short of total failure of all companies should provide a nice fat return.
 It should be kept in mind that Buffett has a decent long term record of being able to identify companies that will avoid going broke.
 In the mean time Berkshire Hathaway has the premium money to invest.

-Addition irony is provided by the accounting treatment of these transactions which required that Berkshire Hathaway report a $1.7 billion pre-tax loss in the first quarter because of these contracts, even thought Berkshire Hathaway’s cash out of pocket expense for the quarter was limited to $52 million; and even thought this business may eventually cause Berkshire Hathaway to start referring to derivatives as “financial weapons of massive profitability”.
+Addition irony is provided by the accounting treatment of these transactions which required that Berkshire Hathaway report a $1.7 billion pre-tax loss in the first quarter because of these contracts, even though Berkshire Hathaway’s cash out of pocket expense for the Quarter was limited to $52 million; and even though this business may eventually cause Berkshire Hathaway to start referring to derivatives as “financial insurance weapons of massive profitability”.

-It does tend to make one want to ruminate a bit about accounting rules, marking to market and transparency etc. I personally am not quite sure how the new accounting rules have improved the quality and transparency of Berkshire Hathaway’s financial statements.
+It does tend to make one want to ruminate a bit about accounting rules, marking to market and transparency, etc. I personally am not quite sure how the new accounting rules have improved the quality and transparency of Berkshire Hathaway’s financial insurance statements.
 And Mr. Market seems more than just a little confused.
-The poor old fellow seems to feel the recent quarter was a downer, whereas to my feeble mind any quarter in which Mr. Buffett gets to spend $14.4 billion is a cause of considerable jubilation, and will eventually have a strong positive impact on Berkshire Hathaway’s intrinsic value.
+The poor old fellow seems to feel the recent Quarter was a downer, whereas to my feeble mind, any quarter in which Mr. Buffett gets to spend $14.4 billion is a cause of considerable jubilation, and will eventually have a strong positive impact on Berkshire Hathaway’s intrinsic value.

 We have reached a point where reported earnings are mostly meaningless for this year’s first quarter, and are likely to remain so at least for the next year or two.
 A review of the company’s Statements of Cash Flows gives us a better picture of what was actually going on in Omaha.